Frank Hastings Hamilton

-Dr. Frank Hastings Hamilton was born on September 13, 1813 in Wilmington, Vermont and died August 11, 1886 in New York City, New York.
+Dr. Frank Hastings Hamilton (September 13, 1813 in Wilmington, Vermont – August 11, 1886 in New York City, New York) was a prominent surgeon.

 Early life and education

 At the age of 14 Frank Hastings Hamilton was accepted into the sophomore class of Union College where he graduated with a Bachelor of Arts degree in 1830.

 After graduation he began his three-year medical apprenticeship under Dr. John G. Morgan, the physician at the New York State Prison of Auburn.
 Under Dr. Morgan's tutelage he studied anatomy and used his innate artistic talents to create oil paintings of nearly every part of the human body.
 He attended lectures at Fairfield and Western College of Physicians and Surgeons in New York.
 He received his license to practice medicine in 1833 and received the degree of Medical Doctor from the University of Pennsylvania in 1835.
 Among the many positions of honor and trust which he held was the presidency of the New York Society of Medical Jurisprudence.